tcbic/tcbic.github.io/index.md

 <br>
 <br>

 Reading and writing are two meta-habits that drive a lot of my learning and thinking.
-I recently started a personal project where I explore my thoughts on those topics and more.
-I'll be sharing a link here soon!</p>
+I recently started a personal project where I explore my thoughts on those topics and more <a href="https://taylorbickell.com/">here</a>.</p>

 <br>